particuleio/terraform-scaleway-loadbalancer/README.md

-# terraform-module-template
+# terraform-scaleway-loadbalancer

-Repository template for Particule's Terraform module.
+Terraform module to create and manage Scaleway Loadbalancers.

 ## Usage